Kumasi: Culture

 Kumasi is the centre of Asante culture, helping it to be nicknamed "Osei-Krom" or simply "Oseikrom".
 Kumasi is also known for its traditional textile, kente, usually always made using traditional practices.
-It is home to the largest market in West Africa, the Kejetia Market, home to over 10,000 stores and stalls.
-Places with cultural background(s) in the city include Fort Kumasi (built by in 1896 to replace an Asante fort and now a museum) and the Nurom Hat Museum.
-Royal Asante attractions include the Centre for National Culture (including the Prempeh II Jubilee Museum with Asante regalia with a reproduction of the golden stool), the Okomfo Anokye Sword, the Asantehene's Palace (built in 1972), and the Manhyia Palace, dating from 1925, now a museum.
+It is home to the largest market in West Africa, the Kejetia Market, home to more than 10,000 stores and stalls.
+Places with cultural background(s) in the city include Fort Kumasi (built in 1896 to replace an Asante fort and now a museum) and the Nurom Hat Museum.
+Royal Asante attractions include the Centre for National Culture (including the Prempeh II Jubilee Museum with Asante regalia and a reproduction of the golden stool), the Okomfo Anokye Sword, the Asantehene's Palace (built in 1972), and the Manhyia Palace, dating from 1925, now a museum.

+Kumasi includes a number of Orange Lodges in the region, including the Kumasi Orange Lodge No. 13, Osei Tutu Lodge No. 20, and the Morality Lodge No. 90.
+They are governed by the Grand Orange Lodge of Ghana.
+They focus on youth development, Orange heritage and history, and Christianity.

 Media

 Media in Kumasi is regulated by the Public Relations Unit of the Kumasi Metropolitan.
-In total, there are 36 media outlets in the metro, of this are 4 television organizations, 20 FM stations, and 13 print media organizations.
+In total, there are 36 media outlets in the metro; of these, four are television organizations, 20 FM stations, and 13 print media organizations.

 Film

 Film in Kumasi, Kumawood, is a rapidly growing industry appealing to those who lack access to education but have a passion for acting.
 The industry mainly focuses on local storylines, along with being set in village surroundings usually on a low budget ranging from $6,860 to $11,440, sharing similarities with Wakaliwood.
 The films are spoken in the local language, which is Twi.

-The first documented movie theatre to open in Kumasi was the Rex cinema, constructed in 1938.
+The first documented movie theatre to open in Kumasi was the Rex Cinema, constructed in 1938.
 It was located at the Prempeh Assembly Hall, which was at the time one of the largest gathering places in the city.
 A second one was built in 1951, housed about 1,500 seats.
-These theatres were owned by the West African Picture Company, a Lebanese-owned business which operated in the Gold Coast, Nigeria, and London.
-Hindi films were popular among residents, more notably the Muslim populations.
+These theatres were owned by the West African Picture Company, a Lebanese-owned business that operated in the Gold Coast, Nigeria, and London.
+Hindi films were popular among residents, more stably the Muslim populations.